-Do you want to customize your WooCommerce cart page?
+Do you want to create a custom WooCommerce cart page?

 By default, the WooCommerce cart page isn’t optimized for conversions.
 But if you customize your cart layout and design, you can improve the user experience and generate more sales.

-In this article, we’ll show you how to customize WooCommerce cart pages without writing a single line of code.
+In this article, we’ll show you how to create a custom WooCommerce cart page without writing a single line of code.

 Why Build a Custom WooCommerce Cart Page?